Are you someone who has anxiety issues? If so, your anxiety may have evolved alongside intelligence.

 ABOUT THE AUTHOR

 Megan is a DIY health & beauty addict.
 She’s committed to making her itsy-bitsy apartment chemical free and her diet as unprocessed as possible.
-You can find her work at Gold Mountain Beauty where she is responsible for the blog, Instagram and Pinterest.
+You can find her work at Gold Mountain Beauty, where she is responsible for the blog, and her Instagram.